jriggs3420/PortfolioProjects/README.md

 # R Projects
-This repo contains all of the projects I've done in R Studio.
+This repo contains all of the projects I've done using RStudio.